mdavid626/graphdraw/README.md

 # GraphDraw
 WinForms .NET application for visualizing mathematical functions on a canvas.
-Supports function parameterization and visualization is very customizable.
+Supports function parameterization and the visualization is very customizable.

 I developed this project when I was a high school student.